Email:

 Reduce decision friction

-Make key information accessible at a glance during gameplay
+Surface key information at a glance during gameplay

 Multi-teams Planning